tony-pizza/google-gifs-chrome/README.md

 ## Install

-[Download this](https://github.com/peeinears/google-gifs-chrome/blob/master/google-gifs.crx?raw=true) and then drag it onto your [Chrome extensions page](chrome://extensions).
+[Download this](https://github.com/peeinears/google-gifs-chrome/blob/master/google-gifs.crx?raw=true) and then drag it onto your Chrome extensions page at: `chrome://extensions`.